railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

 	But you can also reconcile an invoice with the entries from the corresponding credit note instead, to mutually cancel them.

-You have seen the :guilabel:`Payment` button in the invoice form which is in open state.
+You have seen the `Payment` button in the invoice form which is in Open state.
 This lets you enter payments and get entries reconciled very quickly.

 You can also manage the payment of invoices when you are entering bank statements and cash